limbo018/limbo018.github.io/_pages/about.md

 News
 ======

+* 11/2021: Congratulations to Zizheng Guo for winning the **Gold Medal** at the [2021 ACM/SIGDA Student Research Competition](https://www.sigda.org/sigda-events/src/) (Undergraduate Category)!

 * 10/2021: Our journal paper, _DREAMPlace: Deep Learning Toolkit-Enabled GPU Acceleration for Modern VLSI Placement_, received the **Best Paper Award** at TCAD 2021.
 Please checkout the [preprint](https://limbo018.github.io/publications/papers/PLACE_TCAD2020_Lin.pdf) and source code [release](https://github.com/limbo018/DREAMPlace).
 Cheers and thanks to all the co-authors!

 * 08/2021: DREAMPlace 3.0 has been released on Github.
 Please checkout the source code [release](https://github.com/limbo018/DREAMPlace).
 Cheers!